I never intended to go to Spain for 3 weeks, but there I was.

 It’s time for rest or other chores to get done before finishing out the work day.Sundays though; that’s a different story.

 Aside from attractions almost everything is closed on Sunday.

 If you want snacks for a picnic or a nice lunch you better buy the stuff on Saturday.

 So with that being said; Don’t Buy Things Here.

 Travel off this street and explore some back streets farther away.

 Your chances are good that you’ll find the same thing you were looking at for a few euros cheaper.

 6. TRAIN STATIONS SCAN YOUR LUGGAGE.

-When I was leaving Barcelona to go to Madrid I had to stop in a line, put my luggage on a belt, and have it scanned just like one does at the airport.
+When I was leaving Barcelona to go to Madrid everyone had to stop in a line at the train station.

-Although I went through the line rather quickly you should make sure to give yourself plently of time when you’re heading to the train station.
+But you should make sure to give yourself plenty of time when you’re going to the train station.